AkshayaK34/PhotoApp/README.md

 The tools I have used to gain the Android Clean Architecture are:

 - **Android Clean Architecture:** The Clean Architecture is a software design pattern that separates the business logic from the presentation layer.
 This makes the application more modular and easier to test.
 - **MVVM :** MVVM architecure is followed for the code boilerplate.
-Where View, ViewModel, Repisitory are clearly used for maintailed the SOLID principle.
+Where Model ,View and ViewModel are clearly used to maintain the SOLID principle.
 - **Kotlin :** Kotlin is a modern programming language that is fully interoperable with Java.
 It is concise, expressive, and safe (https://kotlinlang.org/).
 - **Coroutine :** To reduce the main thread task we can divide the task in many thread asychronously using the Kotlin Coroutine using lifecycle scope (https://developer.android.com/kotlin/coroutines).
 - **Hilt :** Hilt is a dependency injection library that makes it easy to manage dependencies in Android applications.